-The truncated mean asking price for all new listings in June rose very slightly from $414,308 in May to $415,053.
-On a seasonally adjusted basis the asking price rose just 0.8% in the month indicating a degree of caution amongst sellers.
+The truncated mean asking price for all new listings in August rose significantly from $403,474 in July to $415,0784.
+On a seasonally adjusted basis the asking price rose by 2.7% in the month indicating that there is an emerging confidence amongst sellers of stronger prices.

-On a 12 month moving basis the number of new listings in the past year totals 125,848 as compared 145,920 for the same period a year ago – a fall of 14%.
+On a 12 month moving total basis the number of new listings in the past year totals 124,544 as compared 144,893 for the same period a year ago – a fall of 14%.

-The level of unsold houses on the market at the end of June continued to fall from prior months.
-June reported 47,738 down from 48,352 in May and 50,398 in April.
+The level of unsold houses on the market at the end of August continued to fall from prior months.
+At the end of there were 44,689 houses, apartments and lifestyle properties on the market down from 45,674 in July and down from 50,138 a year ago.
+This current level of inventory represents 36.7 weeks of equivalent sales.

 Regional Summary – Asking price expectations